Note: This post was drafted on 4/21 and finalized today.

 The Austin Weird 101 List Is Born

-After working on it every day during my “blogging time”, I have a list of 101+ Weird and Unique Austin Things To Do.
+After working on it every day during my “blogging time”, I have a list of Weird and Unique Austin Things To Do.
 I’m very proud of.
+(Note: as of 4/19/22 the list has been split into two lists: the weird things to do in Austin list and the unique things to do in Austin list.)

 I also couldn’t help but to make some distinctions that I found lacking on other weird Austin sites.
 For example, are the bats “weird”?
 I don’t think so.
 But they are very unique.
 Is urban axe throwing, which is found all over the world now “weird” or “unique” to Austin?
 Not really.
 But it’s unusual and fun.
 I think lumping these things in as “weird” is being disingenous to the weirdos.
 I also think that people who are searching for “weird” aren’t looking for things they can do in their own city or bats.